gowravl/vscode-commands-helper/README.md

 # Commands Helper

-Commands Helper is a Visual Studio Code extension designed to streamline the development workflow by providing an easy way to manage and execute custom tasks directly from the VSCode interface.
+Commands Helper is a Visual Studio Code extension designed to streamline the development workflow by providing an easy way to manage and execute custom command line tasks directly from the VSCode interface.

 ## Features

 - **Task Management**: Organize tasks into collapsible sections for better organization.
 - **Custom Commands**: Run terminal commands with a single click.
-- **Configurable**: Easily add or modify tasks through the workspace settings.
+- **Configurable**: Easily add or modify tasks through the VSCode settings.

-## Usage
+## Installation and Setup

+### Installation

+Open VSCode Extensions and search for `gowravl.vscode-helper` and click on Install

-### Adding Tasks
+### Setup and Adding Tasks

-To add tasks, modify the `settings.json` file in .vscode folder inside your workspace.
-Here is an example configuration:
+- Select the Commands Helper extension in Activity Bar
+- Click on the `Open Settings` Button
+- Click on `Edit in settings.json`
+- Add configuration as described below

+or

+- Open VSCode Settings by (`Ctrl + ,`) or (`Cmd + ,`)
+- Search for `commandsHelper.tasks`
+- Click on `Edit in settings.json`
+- Add configuration as described below

 ## Example Interface